AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 ------
 ### Polyrepo Drawbacks
 - <!-- .element class="fragment highlight-current-blue" --> Cumbersome code sharing
-  - To share code across repositories, you'd likely create a repository for the shared code (CI, tooling, dependency, versioning, ...).
+  - To share code across repos, you'd likely create a repo for shared code (CI, tools, dependencies, versioning, etc.).
 - <!-- .element class="fragment highlight-current-blue" --> Significant code duplication
-  - No one wants to go through the hassle of setting up a shared repo, so teams just write their own implementations of common services and components in each repo.
+  - Teams avoid the trouble of setting up a shared repo, creating their own versions of common services and components in each repo.
 - Costly cross-repo changes to shared libraries and consumers  <!-- .element class="fragment highlight-current-blue" -->
 - <!-- .element class="fragment highlight-current-blue" --> Inconsistent tooling
   - Each project uses its own set of commands for running tests, building, serving, linting, deploying, and so forth.